 These include all your resources including your time and space, but most importantly, your money.
 You need to save money to have money.
 Money does not have magical powers to appear and disappear.
-You gain financial success by planning financial success; save.
+You will reach financial independence by proper planning; save.

 We have spoken about learning and mentioned learning from mistakes as one of the ways of learning.
 This is true in every sense of it.

 Another interesting quote from Theodore Roosevelt is “The only man who never makes a mistake is a man who never does anything.”

 You cannot afford not to do anything, in fact, you are reading this post because you want to do something, you want to start something.